vankessel/vankessel.github.io/_drafts/intro-to-neural-networks-1.md

 ### Inputs

 The input layer's inputs come from the dataset.
-Subsequent layer's inputs are the activations of the previous layer.
+Subsequent layer's inputs are the activations ($$a$$) of the previous layer.

 ### Weights

-The weights multiply each input and are the parameters of the network that are learned.
+The weights ($$w$$) multiply each input and are the parameters of the network that are learned.

 ### Bias

-The bias is a constant value added to the sum of weighted inputs and is also learned.
-The bias essentially offsets the weighted sum.
-For example, if the sum of weighted inputs for a neuron is often about 100 for examples taken from the dataset, the bias may learn to be around -100 which would centre the distribution around 0.
-Some advantages of the distribution being near zero will become clear once the activation function is discussed.
+The bias ($$b$$) is a constant added to the sum of weighted activations ($$\sum wa$$).
+The bias offsets this sum.
+For example, if the sum of weighted activations for some neuron is often about 100 for any given input taken from the dataset, the bias may learn to be around -100 which would centre the distribution around 0.

-So how does one incorporate bias into the neural network model?
-Turns out we can reuse the functionality of the weights to simulate a bias, which will prevent the model from becoming more complex than it needs to be.
-To simulate the bias, an extra input is fed into the neuron.
-This input is set to a constant value of 1.
-That means the corresponding weight will always contribute the same value of 1 times itself.
+So how does one incorporate a learnable bias into the neural network model?
+Turns out the functionality of the weights can be reused to create a bias, which will prevent the model from becoming more complex than it needs to be.
+To simulate the bias, an extra input is fed into every neuron.
+This special input is set to a constant value of 1.
+That means the corresponding weight for each of these inputs will always only contribute exactly one multiple of itself.
 This weight is equivalent to the bias.

 ### Activation Function

-The activation function is a function that defines the output of a neuron.
+The [**activation function**](https://en.wikipedia.org/wiki/Activation_function) is a function that defines the output of a neuron.
 Activation functions are typically chosen to bound the output between a range of values.
 Popular activation functions are the sigmoid, tanh, RELU, ELU, and softmax functions.
-My particular favourite is tanh as it balances the output between -1 and 1.
+The tanh function is nice as it balances the output between -1 and 1.

 {% include image.html url="/assets/images/nn_tanh.svg" desc="The hyperbolic tangent function." %}

-This is sort of equivalent to a continuous form of a binary choice: A large negative value becomes -1, and a large positive value becomes 1, with smaller numbers somewhere in-between. -1 and 1 can be thought of as analogous to false and true, respectively.
+This is like a continuous form of a binary choice: A large negative value becomes -1, and a large positive value becomes 1, with smaller numbers somewhere in-between. -1 and 1 can be thought of as analogous to false and true.

-The non-linearity of this function is what makes the whole network non-linear.
+The non-linearity of this function is what makes the whole network non-[linear](https://en.wikipedia.org/wiki/Linear_function).
 This non-linearity is what allows neural networks to approximate any function.

-### Vanishing Gradient problem
+#### Vanishing Gradient problem

 The [**vanishing gradient problem**](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) is an issue where a neural network's training slows down the farther back in the network the gradient is propagated.
 In the case of the tanh function, its derivative will always be between 0 and 1.
 This means that for every layer the gradient is propagated through, the gradient is multiplied by some value between 0 and 1.
 Do this enough times and the gradient becomes smaller and smaller until it "vanishes".
 The effect this has is that the farther from the end of the network a layer is, the less it will be updated by the gradient.